 Other options to see the Great Barrier Reef

-Head to the Cairns Night Markets, it’s open till 11pm each night, there’s loads of food choice and you’ll probably be hungry after all that swimming!
+Night: Head to the Cairns Night Market.
+It’s open till 11pm each night, there’s loads of food choices and you’ll probably be hungry after all that swimming!

 Day: It’s now time to see what the rainforest has to offer!

 Just a short drive outside of Cairns you’ll see the oldest rainforest in the world, the Daintree Rainforest.
 Don’t worry about having to rent a car as there are affordable trips that will take you to explore, meaning that you can sit back and take it all in with a local expert.
 During the tour you’ll see Mossman Gorge, where there are crystal clear waters that go through the lush tropical rainforest, The Daintree Rainforest, and the incredible Cape Tribulation!
 Not only do you get to see all of these beautiful sights but in true Aussie style you can go on a croc cruise down the Daintree River and look out for some of the local crocs.

 Night: Get yourself over to Salthouse for amazing food and cocktails!

 Morning: Cairns is the home of all things adrenaline, and here you can do a bungee-jump in the middle of the rainforest!
 It’s a 50m platform that offers great views of the rainforest.
 This will definitely get your heart pumping first thing in the morning and will give you a better kickstart than your usual coffee!

 Are you an adrenaline junky?
 Click here and browse your options.

 Afternoon: Take the time to chill out and explore the town of Cairns.
 There is a free lagoon by the waterfront which is the perfect place to relax and enjoy the sunshine!
 If you want a nice lunch head to the Lilypad cafe; it’s cute with great food and big portions.